 - Recovery: Patients can fully bear weight on the operative leg and are only on crutches for one to two weeks.
 This compares to four to six weeks in the past.

-For more information on joint replacement and how we can help you, visit our Newport Orthopedics website.
+For more information on joint replacement and how we can help you, visit the Lifespan Orthopedics Institute website.

 About the Author: